admiraltyio/admiralty/README.md

 1. Install the scheduler in any cluster and the agent in each cluster that you want to federate.
 1. Annotate any pod or pod template (e.g., of a Deployment or [Argo](https://argoproj.github.io/argo) Workflow) in any member cluster with `multicluster.admiralty.io/elect=""`.
-1. Multicluster-scheduler replaces the elected pods by pod proxies and deploys delegate pods to other clusters.
+1. Multicluster-scheduler replaces the elected pods by proxy pods and deploys delegate pods to other clusters.
+1. New in v0.3: Services that target proxy pods are rerouted to their delegates, replicated across clusters, and annotated with `io.cilium/global-service=true` to be [load-balanced across a Cilium cluster mesh](http://docs.cilium.io/en/stable/gettingstarted/clustermesh/#load-balancing-with-global-services), if installed.

-Check out [Admiralty's blog post](https://admiralty.io/blog/using-admiralty-s-multicluster-scheduler-to-run-argo-workflows-across-kubernetes-clusters) demonstrating how to run an Argo workflow across clusters to better utilize resources and combine data from different regions or clouds.
+Check out [Admiralty's blog post](https://admiralty.io/blog/running-argo-workflows-across-multiple-kubernetes-clusters/) demonstrating how to run an Argo workflow across clusters to better utilize resources and combine data from different regions or clouds.

 ## How it Works

 ![](doc/multicluster-scheduler-sequence-diagram.svg)

 Multicluster-scheduler is a system of Kubernetes controllers managed by the **scheduler**, deployed in any cluster, and its **agents**, deployed in the member clusters.
-The **scheduler** manages a single eponymous controller, while each agent manages five controllers: the pod admission, observations, decisions, feedback, and node pool controllers.
+The scheduler manages two controllers: the eponymous scheduler controller and the global service controller.
+Each agent manages six controllers: pod admission, service reroute, observations, decisions, feedback, and node pool.

 1. The **pod admission controller**, a [dynamic, mutating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/), intercepts pod creation requests.
-If a pod is annotated with `multicluster.admiralty.io/elect=""`, its original manifest is saved as an annotation, and its containers are replaced by a proxy that simply awaits a success or failure signal from the feedback controller (see below).
+If a pod is annotated with `multicluster.admiralty.io/elect=""`, its original manifest is saved as an annotation, and its containers are replaced by **proxies** that simply await success or failure signals from the feedback controller (see below).
+1. The **service reroute controller** modifies services whose endpoints target proxy pods.
+The keys of their label selectors are prefixed with `multicluster.admiralty.io/`, to match corresponding **delegate** pods (see below).
+Also, the services are annotated with `io.cilium/global-service=true`, to be load-balanced across a Cilium cluster mesh.
-1. The **observations controller**, a [multi-cluster controller](https://github.com/admiraltyio/multicluster-controller), watches pods—including proxy pods—nodes, and node pools (created by the node pool controller, see below) in the agent's cluster and reconciles corresponding **observations** in the scheduler's cluster.
+1. The **observations controller**, a [multi-cluster controller](https://github.com/admiraltyio/multicluster-controller), watches pods (including proxy pods), services (including global services), nodes, and node pools (created by the node pool controller, see below) in the agent's cluster and reconciles corresponding **observations** in the scheduler's cluster.
+Observations are images of the source objects' states.
-1. The **scheduler** watches proxy pod observations and reconciles delegate **pod decisions**, all in its own cluster.
-It decides target clusters based on the observations.
+1. The **scheduler** watches proxy pod observations and reconciles delegate pod **decisions**, all in its own cluster.
+It decides target clusters based on the other observations.
 The scheduler doesn't push anything to the member clusters.
+1. The **global service controller** watches global service observations (observations of services annotated with `io.cilium/global-service=true`, either by the service reroute controller or by another tool or user) and reconciles global service decisions (copies of the originals), in all clusters of the federation.
-1. The **decisions controller**, another multi-cluster controller, watches delegate pod decisions in the scheduler's cluster and reconciles corresponding delegate pods in the agent's cluster.
+1. The **decisions controller**, another multi-cluster controller, watches pod and service decisions in the scheduler's cluster and reconciles corresponding delegates in the agent's cluster.
 1. The **feedback controller** watches delegate pod observations and reconciles the corresponding proxy pods.
 If a delegate pod is annotated (e.g., with Argo outputs), the annotations are replicated upstream, into the corresponding proxy pod.
 When a delegate pod succeeds or fails, the controller kills the corresponding proxy pod's container with the proper signal.
+The feedback controller maintains the contract between proxy pods and their controllers, e.g., replica sets or Argo workflows.
 1. The **node pool controller** automatically creates **node pool** objects in the agent's cluster.
 In GKE and AKS, it uses the `cloud.google.com/gke-nodepool` or `agentpool` label, respectively; in the absence of those labels, a default node pool object is created.
 Min/max node counts and pricing information can be updated by the user, or controlled by other tools.
 Custom node pool objects can also be created using label selectors.
 Node pool information can be used for scheduling.

-Observations, pod decisions, and node pools are [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
-Node pools are defined (by CRDs) in each member cluster, whereas all observations and pod decisions are only defined in the scheduler's cluster.
+Observations, decisions, and node pools are [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+Node pools are defined (by CRDs) in each member cluster, whereas all observations and decisions are only defined in the scheduler's cluster.

 ## Getting Started